Kong/kong/README.md

 #### Enable the Plugin

-For all the domains that you need to get certificate, make sure `DOMAIN/.well-known/acme-challenge` is mapped to a Route in Kong.
+For each the domain that needs a certificate, make sure `DOMAIN/.well-known/acme-challenge` is mapped to a Route in Kong.
 You can check this by sending `curl KONG_IP/.well-known/acme-challenge/x -H "host:DOMAIN"` and expect a response `Not found`.
-From plugin version 0.2.4, you can also [use the Admin API](#create-certificates) to If not, add a Route and a dummy Service to catch this route.
+From plugin version 0.2.4, you can also [use the Admin API](#create-certificates) to verify the setup.
+If not, add a Route and a dummy Service to catch this route.
 ```bash
 # add a dummy service if needed